 xSDR

 That’s xSDR.
 A distributed software-defined radio platform that turns cast-off enterprise hardware into a network of radio receivers, all feeding a central brain that decodes the signals into something useful.
-Or at least something cool enough that your spouse stops questioning the pile of antennas on the desk.
+Or at least something cool enough that my wife will ignore the giant antenna I’m mounting on the roof.

 How it works

-The brain is xtower, running a Docker Compose stack that does the actual work — Caddy for reverse proxy, readsb for ADS-B decoding, OpenWebRX+ for waterfall displays, Icecast for streaming FM, and multimon-ng for pager decoding.
+The brain is on much beefier hardware, running a Docker Compose stack that does the actual work — Caddy for reverse proxy, readsb for ADS-B decoding, OpenWebRX+ for waterfall displays, Icecast for streaming FM, and multimon-ng for pager decoding.
 All self-hosted, all built with custom Docker images pushed through Woodpecker CI.

 The killer app

 ADS-B — Automatic Dependent Surveillance-Broadcast.
 Every commercial aircraft squawks its position, altitude, speed, and callsign on 1090 MHz.
-With a properly matched antenna — a 69mm quarter-wave element, not the WiFi whip I tried first — a $40 RTL-SDR dongle picks it all up.
+With a properly matched antenna — a 69mm quarter-wave element (a stretched-and-cut-to-size wifi antenna) — a $40 RTL-SDR dongle picks it all up.
 The tar1090 web interface plots them on a map in real-time.

 What’s next